 Whatever amount of money he gets for pocket money or for birthday presents, suggest that he gives a share of his money to charity.
 This is a very practical form of kindness that involves him directly.
 Make sure that he physically puts the coins into the charity collection.

-(Also read:Why you should practice charity with your child)
+(Also read:Why you should practise charity with your child)